-On July 9, 2018, Nuvve entered into a foundation agreement with TTC, a beneficial owner of more than 5% of the outstanding the Company common stock, and on January 9, 2020, Nuvve entered into a system development and license agreement with TTC.
+On July 9, 2018, Nuvve entered into a foundation agreement with TTC, a beneficial owner of more than 5% of the outstanding PubCo common stock, and on January 9, 2020, Nuvve entered into a system development and license agreement with TTC.
 Under the foundation agreement, Nuvve develops charger systems incorporating V2G technology for TTC in connection with various projects in Japan.
 Under the system development and license agreement, Nuvve agreed to develop commercial V2G systems specifically targeted for the Japanese market for TTC and granted TTC an exclusive license to the intellectual property for any such newly developed target V2G systems in Japan.
-Under the agreements, TTC paid Nuvve fees in the amount of \$68,786 in the six months ended June 30, 2021 and \$678,251 and \$320,156 in the fiscal years ended December 31, 2020 and 2019, respectively.
+Under the agreements, TTC paid Nuvve fees in the amount of \$678,251 and \$320,156 in the fiscal years ended December 31, 2020 and 2019, respectively.